 The Pregnant Workers Fairness Act is a common-sense piece of legislation that would require employers to make reasonable accommodations when workers need them because of pregnancy, childbirth, and related medical conditions — just as they are already required to do for disabilities.
 Tell your Senators to support the Pregnant Worker Fairness Act.

-The Paycheck Fairness Act would deter wage discrimination by closing loopholes in the Equal Pay Act and barring retaliation against workers who disclose their wages to coworkers.
-In this tough economy, more and more families are counting on women's earnings.
-Unfair pay practices make things even harder, especially for those families who rely solely on female earnings.
-Please voice your support.
+The Paycheck Fairness Act would deter wage discrimination by closing loopholes in the Equal Pay Act and barring retaliation against workers who disclose their wages to co-workers.
+Urge the Senate to support equal pay by passing the Paycheck Fairness Act.

 Under current military law, survivors of sexual assault must turn to the chain of command to secure justice.
 These commanders do not have the legal expertise to decide whether to pursue and punish sex offenders.
 For a more just system that will give survivors the confidence to come forward and deter offenders, the prosecution of serious crimes — including sexual assault — should be handled by legal experts outside the chain of command.
 I pledge to help bring justice to survivors of sexual assault in the military.